About Deveau Martial Arts

 Ninjutsu is an art that has evolved in the feudal battlefields of ancient Japan and as a result has become a complete, competent martial art that covers all forms of weapons and hand-to-hand armed and unarmed techniques.

 Within the curriculum are joint locking techniques, ground fighting training, close quarter combat, multiple attacker defenses, retention tactics, punching, kicking, blocking, koppo jutsu (bone breaking), koshi jutsu (organ/muscle attacks), pressure points, evading techniques (avoiding/redirecting attacks), and taihen jutsu (rolling, leaping, ground gymnastic type maneuvers).
 The weapons training include 16 different weapons such as the sword, six-foot staff, knife, net, and naginata.
-Also taught are healthy breathing exercises, meditation and energy work.
+Also taught are healthy breathing exercises, and meditation.

 Do I have to be in top shape before I begin training?

 No, in fact we get asked this question quite often.
 Before each class there is a half hour workout that includes stretching, strength training and cardiovascular exercise.
 But as each one of these exercise routines begin, the students are often told to go at their own pace and are recommended to take breaks when they need to.
 One does not compete with the person beside them, but rather to listens to the messages that their own body is sending them.
 Progressively over time, one will find that you can complete the half hour with ease and be ready for more.

 I don't have time to train every week, are there pay as you go terms?